 What are the benefits of timely corporate tax registration?

-Yes, you can link your VAT registration to your corporate tax when setting up your taxable person profile.
+Yes, you can link your VAT registration to your corporate tax registration when setting up your taxable person profile.

 Avoid VAT Fines with Finanshels - At just AED 499.